skdelphix/maskdocs/docs/Connecting_Data/Managing_File_Formats.md

 If you accidentally selected an incorrect file, simply click Remove button to the right of the file and repeat selection steps above.

 ## Samples
-The following is sample file content for Delimited or Excel file formats.
+The following is sample file content for Delimited file formats.
 With these formats just the field name is provided.
 Notice there is no header and only a list of values.

 ![](./media/sample1.png)